-- A. Unwelcome sexual propositions, invitations, solicitations, and flirtations. - B. Unwanted physical and/or sexual contact. - C. Threats or insinuations that a person's employment, wages, academic grade, promotion, classroom work or assignments, academic status, participation in athletics or extra-curricular programs, activities, or events, or other conditions of employment or education may be adversely affected by not submitting to sexual advances. - D. Unwelcome verbal expressions of a sexual nature, including graphic sexual commentaries about a person's body, dress, appearance, or sexual activities; the unwelcome use of sexually degrading language, profanity, jokes or innuendoes; unwelcome suggestive or insulting sounds or whistles; obscene telephone calls. - E. Sexually suggestive objects, pictures, graffiti, videostapes, posters, audio recordings or literature, placed in the work or educational environment, that may reasonably which may embarrass or offend individuals. - F. Unwelcome and inappropriate touching, patting, or pinching; obscene gestures. - G. Asking about, or telling about, sexual fantasies, sexual preferences, or sexual activities. - H. Speculations about a person's sexual activities or sexual history, or remarks about one's own sexual activities or sexual history. - I. Giving unwelcome personal gifts such as lingerie that suggests the desire for a romantic relationship. - J. Leering or staring at someone in a sexual way, such as staring at a person's breasts, buttocks, or groin. - K. A pattern of conduct, which can be subtle in nature, that has sexual overtones and is intended to create or has the effect of creating discomfort and/or humiliation to another. - L. Remarks speculating about a person's sexual activities or sexual history, or remarks about one's own sexual activities or sexual history. - M. In the context of employees, consensual sexual relationships where such relationship leads to favoritism of a subordinate employee with whom the superior is sexually involved and where such favoritism adversely affects other employees or otherwise creates a hostile work environment. - N. Inappropriate boundary invasions by a District employee or other adult member of the School District community into a student's personal space and personal life. - O. Verbal, nonverbal or physical aggression, intimidation, or hostility based on sex or sex-stereotyping that does not involve conduct of a sexual nature.
+- A. Unwelcome sexual propositions, invitations, solicitations, and flirtations. - B. Unwanted physical and/or sexual contact. - C. Threats or insinuations that a person's employment, wages, academic grade, promotion, classroom work or assignments, academic status, participation in athletics or extra-curricular programs, activities, or events, or other conditions of employment or education may be adversely affected by not submitting to sexual advances. - D. Unwelcome verbal expressions of a sexual nature, including graphic sexual commentaries about a person's body, dress, appearance, or sexual activities; the unwelcome use of sexually degrading language, profanity, jokes or innuendoes; unwelcome suggestive or insulting sounds or whistles; obscene telephone calls. - E. Sexually suggestive objects, pictures, graffiti, videostapes, posters, audio recordings or literature, placed in the work or educational environment, that may reasonably which may embarrass or offend individuals. - F. Unwelcome and inappropriate touching, patting, or pinching; obscene gestures. - G. Asking about, or telling about, sexual fantasies, sexual preferences, or sexual activities. - H. Speculations about a person's sexual activities or sexual history, or remarks about one's own sexual activities or sexual history. - I. Giving unwelcome personal gifts such as lingerie that suggests the desire for a romantic relationship. - J. Leering or staring at someone in a sexual way, such as staring at a person's breasts, buttocks, or groin. - K. A pattern of conduct, which can be subtle in nature, that has sexual overtones and is intended to create or has the effect of creating discomfort and/or humiliation to another. - L. Remarks speculating about a person's sexual activities or sexual history, or remarks about one's own sexual activities or sexual history. - M. Inappropriate boundary invasions by a District employee or other adult member of the School District community into a student's personal space and personal life. - N. Verbal, nonverbal or physical aggression, intimidation, or hostility based on sex or sex-stereotyping that does not involve conduct of a sexual nature.

 Not all behavior with sexual connotations constitutes unlawful sexual harassment.
-Sex-based or gender-based conduct must be sufficiently severe, pervasive, and persistent such that it adversely affects, limits, or denies an individual's employment or education, or such that it creates a hostile or abusive employment or educational environment.
+Sex-based or gender-based conduct must be sufficiently severe, pervasive, and persistent such that it adversely affects, limits, or denies an individual's employment or education, or such that it creates a hostile or abusive employment or educational environment, or such that it is intended to, or has the effect of, denying or limiting a student's ability to participate in or benefit from the educational program or activities.

-[DRAFTING NOTE: Sexual conduct/relationships with students by District employees or any other adult member of the School District community is prohibited, and any teacher, administrator, coach, or other school authority who engages in sexual conduct with a student may also be guilty of the criminal charge of "sexual battery" as set forth in Ohio Revised Code 2907.03.
+[DRAFTING NOTE: Sexual conduct/relationships with students by District employees or any other adult member of the School District community is prohibited, and any teacher, administrator, coach, or other school authority who engages in sexual conduct with a student may also be guilty of the criminal charge of "sexual battery" as set forth in R.C.
+2907.03.
 The issue of consent is irrelevant in regard to such criminal charge and/or with respect to the application of this policy to District employees or other adult members of the School District community.]